Isobutyryl-coenzyme A dehydrogenase deficiency

+Presentation

 Genetics

 Defects in the ACAD8 gene cause isobutyryl-coenzyme A dehydrogenase deficiency.
 The ACAD8 gene provides instructions for making an enzyme that plays an essential role in breaking down proteins from the diet.
 Specifically, the enzyme is responsible for processing valine, an amino acid that is part of many proteins.
 If a mutation in the ACAD8 gene reduces or eliminates the activity of this enzyme, the body is unable to break down valine properly.
 As a result, poor growth and reduced energy production may occur.

 This disorder is inherited in an autosomal recessive pattern, which means the defective gene is located on an autosome, and two copies of the gene – one from each parent – are needed to be born with the disorder.
 The parents of an individual with an autosomal recessive disorder are carriers of one copy of the defective gene, but do not show signs and symptoms of the disorder.